 Being creative, we will find a way to make it work!

-We will talk about what you want to achieve with art therapy, or in other words, your goals for art therapy.
-It can be as simple as building your self-esteem, or find some better coping skills, or learn ways to be mindful.
-You will do a simple art project or directive to get you started and go from there.
-The sessions are one hour long, and usually 12 sessions held weekly.
-We will talk about that in the first session.
-You may get some handouts to take home to reinforce some of the ideas we talk about, and to guide you on your journey to healing.
+We will talk about your goals for art therapy.
+It can be building your self-esteem, find some better coping skills, or learn ways to be mindful.
+Starting with a simple art project or directive to get you started and go from there.
+The sessions are 60 minute sessions, and usually 12 sessions held weekly.

 The focus is to help you heal, energize, and become aware of your inner strengths and your inner critic.
 Working with clay and other art materials, we will address your inner critic and give you some coping skills to help you navigate your symptoms.
 I find that people who experience depression and anxiety have a strong inner critic.
-When we change that, and give you skills to change that, people feel better and have higher self-esteem, using art projects and art therapy.
+Using art therapy projects or directives, and learning to recognize the critic, and give you skills to challenge the harsh critic, people feel better and have higher self-esteem, and self-worth.

 There is no pressure to continue with art therapy if you feel it is not right for you.
 That's okay!
 I promise to be there for you every step of your journey and my goal is to help you grow from your struggles, heal from your pain, and move forward to where you want to be in your life.
 I will help you by supplying other names of therapists for you!
 You reached out for help which is to be celebrated!
 So, I will help you moving forward.

 Yes, I made up the word !
-We know that life’s pressures seem to be increasing without alot of places to vent or transform the stressors of life.
+We know that life’s pressures seem to be increasing without places to vent or transform the stressors of life.

-Instead, we have had to become more knowledgeable, more vigilant and become our own advocates in just about every aspect of our lives, which includes our mental health.
+We become more knowledgeable, more vigilant and become our own advocates in every aspect of our lives, which includes our mental health.

-Sometimes it feels as though we simply cannot keep up the pace or that we are not able to cope with the fast pace of life.
+Sometimes we simply feel we cannot keep up the pace or able to cope with the fast pace of life.
 Right now, it's especially hard.

-The good news is that in general people are resilient and you WILL overcome these challenges, but sometimes we need a little help and need to find other ways to cope.
-Engage in an "artsperience" is a way to help by combining art with the experience of being grounded and present.
-So, what are you waiting for?
+In general people are resilient and you can overcome these challenges.
+Sometimes we need a little help and need to find other ways to cope.

-I know it's nerve wracking to ask for help or to take the leap, but everything is geared to you to help you explore your artistic side, and allow you the freedom to express yourself without judgement.
+I know it's never easy to ask for help or to take the leap, but everything is geared to help you explore your artistic side, and allow you the freedom to express yourself without judgement in a safe environment.

 106 North Street, Thunder Bay, Ontario P7C 3K9, Canada